-Changes to ANSI A92 and CSA B354 standards are coming; we expect to the standards to be finalized by the end of 2016 and go into effect in late 2017.
+Changes to ANSI A92 and CSA B354 standards are coming; we expect to the standards to go into effect in 2018.
 One of the more significant equipment changes coming from the updated standards will be the addition of platform load sense.

 Because Genie® Mobile Elevated Work Platforms (MEWPs), formerly known as aerial work platforms, will soon be manufactured to be in compliance with these standards, it is time to start preparing your business — and your customers — for what’s coming.